Weather Travel What the Papers Say TV GuideLeisure

 Earl Waltheof

 From the Domesday extracts, it is evident, that after the Conqueror had parcelled out its lands among his followers, the hall of the Saxon Earl Waltheof was standing within the manor of Hallamshire.
 Few of these aula or halls are mentioned in the Domesday Book; and where they do appear, they are generally found in the manors possessed by the Saxon nobility.
 Only one other is noticed in the Wapentake of Strafford, to which division the honour of Tickhill has since been added.
 This aula was at Laughten-en-le-Morthen , and its Saxon lord was Edwin, Earl of Mercia.
 The hall of Earl Waltheof stood near the banks of’ the Rivelin.
-In 1781, a husbandman, in ploughing a piece of common land, called The Lawns, on the Stannington side of the Riveling, found two Romam manumission plates both bearing inscriptions, of which the greatest portion was legible.
+In 1781, a husbandman, Edward Nichols, in ploughing a piece of common land, called The Lawns, on the Stannington side of the Riveling, found two Romam manumission plates both bearing inscriptions, of which the greatest portion was legible.
 Hunter gives the following as what appears to be the inscripion on the more perfect of these: -

 Hadrian